PeterLu7799/documents/SuperfastDevelopmentNotes.md

 3. Changed bundle id to be "com.huajiao.lite"
 4. Changed Podfile to add the support for new target
 5. Removed the three extensions
-6. Build and run successfully
+6. Add SUPERFAST_VERSION in Preprocessor Macros of Build Settings

 ## Added two new notification targes